 Choosing the Right Camera for Macro Photography

 It is generally accepted that the more expensive and more complex the equipment, the better the quality of the images.
-This statement is true for most genres of photography, but also for macro: many professional photographers, who have at their disposal several expensive cameras and various lenses, buy DSLR cameras for macro photography.
+This statement is true for most genres of photography, but also macro: many professional photographers, who have at their disposal several expensive cameras and various lenses, buy DSLR cameras for macro photography.

 The reason for this is related to the design of the lenses and the size of the sensors.
 In portrait and macro photography, the main parameter is the depth of field: the viewer’s attention is focused on the object itself, which should be in focus, and everything else may look blurry.
 In a portrait shot taken with a DSLR camera, this effect is easily achieved due to the large focal length of the lens and the size of the matrix, but when using a compact camera, the background is too sharp.

 In macro photography, this disadvantage turns out to be an advantage: the photographed miniature object is completely in focus, while the “SLR” transmits only part of it rather sharply.
-By the way, most modern cameras have a special Macro mode, and focusing from a very small distance is allowed.
-And in the case of a Canon PowerShot S2 IS camera, it may not exist at all, that is, if you wish, you can, for example, remove a fly that has sat down in the center of the lens.
+By the way, most modern cameras have a special Macro mode, and focusing from a minimal distance is allowed.
+And in the case of a Canon PowerShot S2 IS camera, it may not exist at all; that is, if you wish, you can, for example, remove a fly that has sat down in the center of the lens.
 However, this creates difficulties with proper lighting.

 Using DSLR Camera Equipment for Macro Photography